smcclab/smc-course/_assessments/index.md

 | [LENS performance]({% link _assessments/04-lens-performance.md %}) | Concert: TBA, Artefact: 2/6/2023        | 40% |

 Read the course [policies]({% link 01-policies.md %}) for information on submission, extensions, special consideration, and appeals.

+{:.warn-box}
+The LENS performance date is still TBA but will take place in the exam period.

 ## Assessment Pages